sketch-hq/print-export-sketchplugin/README.md

 ## Usage

-- Open the Sketch file you want to generate a PDF from and then go to _Plugins > Print Export_.
+1. Open the Sketch file you want to generate a PDF from and then go to _Plugins > Print Export_.
-- Specify your options and press Export
+1. Choose your options and press Export
-- Then specify a filename and location of the PDF file and press Export
+1. Choose a name for your PDF file and the location you want to save it and press Export

 In the options dialog you can specify bleed and slug.
-Bleed is the area beyond the trimmed page while slug is the area beyond the bleed which contains the crop marks.
-If you don't want to include either you can enter 0.
-If you want the crop marks to show up, you will need to enter value greater than 0 for the slug.
+Bleed is the area that's trimmed off the page after printing, while the slug is the area beyond the bleed that contains crop marks.
+If you don't want to include either of these in your export, enter 0.
+If you do want crop marks in your export, be sure to check the "Include crop marks option" and enter a value greater than 0 for the slug.
 The size of the page specified is the size of the trimmed area.